google-deepmind/onetwo/README.md

 }
 ```

-In the above bibtex entry, names are in alphabetical order, the version number
+In the above BibTeX entry, names are in alphabetical order, the version number
 is intended to be the one returned by `ot.__version__` (i.e., the latest version
 mentioned in [version.py](version.py) and in the [CHANGELOG](CHANGELOG.md),
 and the year corresponds to the project's open-source release.